tensorforce/tensorforce/UPDATE_NOTES.md

 we are continuously implementing small updates and bug fixes, which will not be tracked here in detail but through github issues.

+8th November 2017

+- Layers/networks/etc now take an additional argument `update` in `tf_apply`, a boolean tensor indicating whether the call happens during an update.

 7th November 2017

 - New saver/summary/distributed config interface via entries `saver_spec`, `summary_spec`, `distributed_spec`.